Shift Work Sleep Disorder: Causes, Symptoms, and 5 Ways to Manage It

 Frequently Asked Questions

-The National Sleep Foundation recommends 7-9 hours for adults, and this applies equally to shift workers.
+How many hours of sleep do shift workers need?
+The National Sleep Foundation recommends 7–9 hours for adults, and this applies equally to shift workers.
 The challenge is not the amount but the timing and quality.
 Prioritizing uninterrupted blocks of sleep — even if they happen during the day — matters more than hitting a specific number.

 Download Alarmy app